softius/phlow/docs/concepts.md

 ## Gateways
 A gateway denotes forking and merging of workflow paths.

-* **Exclusive Gateway**: Represents alternative flows in a process.
+* **Exclusive Node**: Represents alternative flows in a process.
 Only one of the alternative paths can be taken.